 Another term the book explores is the “art of the pause,” which Karr says it’s akin to having a board meeting with yourself.
 Basically, before you make a phone call, or start a project, stop and ask yourself ‘what is the purpose’ and ‘does this action supports it.’

 Karr decided to write the book after a series of surgeries and emphasizes the principles were a key component during his recovery periods as these concepts can easily be applied in business and in life.
-For example, he put his vulnerabilities in full display because whenever we want to influence people, there are two critical components that achieve that: hearts and minds.
+For example, he put his vulnerabilities in the full display because whenever we want to influence people, there are two critical components that achieve that: hearts and minds.
 That vulnerability helps create an emotional connection that wouldn’t happen when one targets the mind only.

 All episodes of Best Seller TV air on C-Suite TV and are hosted by TV personality, Taryn Winter Brill.